prash-gan/AWS_Solutions_Architect_Notes/README.md

 - **Options**
   - **S3 Select**
-    - Oranize and mange your date in ways to suppport specific use cases
+    - Organize and mange your date in ways to suppport specific use cases
     - Allows retrieval of subset of data from an object by using simple SQL expressions (ie. single gzip csv file)
   - **Transfer Acceleration**
     - Enables fast, easy, and secure transfer of files over long distances between your client and your Amazon S3 bucket